cybersecurityconsulting/Anti-Phishing-Email-Security-Procedure/README.md

 # Anti-Phishing-Email-Security-Procedure
 Anti Phishing Email Security Procedure

+This is a repository about a standard procedure how to handle any email, recommended by <a href="https://www.cybersicherheit.consulting">Zetweka Cybersicherheit.Consulting</a>

 By following these steps and thoroughly reviewing emails, you can distinguish a phishing email from a genuine email and ensure that you do not disclose your personal information to criminals.